Photon: Experimental checks on photon mass

 Current commonly accepted physical theories imply or assume the photon to be strictly massless.
-If the photon is not a strictly massless particle, it would not move at the exact speed of light, c, in vacuum.
-Its speed would be lower and depend on its frequency.
+If photons were not purely massless, their speeds would vary with frequency, with lower-energy (redder) photons moving slightly slower than higher-energy photons.
 Relativity would be unaffected by this; the so-called speed of light, c, would then not be the actual speed at which light moves, but a constant of nature which is the upper bound on speed that any object could theoretically attain in spacetime.
 Thus, it would still be the speed of spacetime ripples (gravitational waves and gravitons), but it would not be the speed of photons.

 If a photon did have non-zero mass, there would be other effects as well.
 Coulomb's law would be modified and the electromagnetic field would have an extra physical degree of freedom.
 These effects yield more sensitive experimental probes of the photon mass than the frequency dependence of the speed of light.
 If Coulomb's law is not exactly valid, then that would allow the presence of an electric field to exist within a hollow conductor when it is subjected to an external electric field.
-This provides a means for very-high-precision tests of Coulomb's law.
+This provides a means for precision tests of Coulomb's law.
 A null result of such an experiment has set a limit of m ≲ ×10^-14 eV/c2.